Agyapa spending: US$2m outstanding debt could be higher - Bright Simons explains

 Yes.
 The $2m is yet to be paid.
 Note however that the transaction is in limbo.
 If they proceed they will also have to pay underwriting and a host of other fees,which will be larger.
 Then there is interest.
 And any compliance fees not disclosed here.— Bright Simons (@BBSimons) February 23, 2024

-Meanwhile, the Mines and Energy Committee of Parliament has formally requested to be furnished with expenditure details.
+Meanwhile, the Mines and Energy Committee of Parliament has formally requested to be furnished with details of the expenditure.

 Some legal and audit firms were also paid varying sums, plus over US$1.5m paid as staff salaries.
 The Ghana Stock Exchange was also paid an amount according to the list sighted by GhanaWeb.